boosterKRD/boosterKRD.github.io/_posts/2025-02-10-RDS-upgrade.md

   aws rds wait db-snapshot-completed --db-instance-identifier {BLUE_instance_identifier} --db-snapshot-identifier {GREEN_snapshot_identifier} --region {cluster_region}
   ```
   This block of code handles the creation of a database snapshot for the BLUE database instance.
 The process involves the following steps:
-  * First command creates a new RDS snapshot of the BLUE database instance ({BLUE_instance_identifier}) with the specified snapshot identifier ({GREEN_snapshot_identifier}).
+  * The first command creates a new RDS snapshot of the BLUE database instance ({BLUE_instance_identifier}) with the specified snapshot identifier ({GREEN_snapshot_identifier}).
-  * Second command waits for the snapshot to be fully created and available using the aws rds wait db-snapshot-completed command.
+  * The second command waits for the snapshot to be fully created and available using the aws rds wait db-snapshot-completed command.

 ## **3. Modify the Database Snapshot**
   ```bash